How to Pretreat Carpet Before Steam Cleaning – An Easy 4-Step Guide

 Steam cleaning takes care of most persistent stains.
 IF you play your cards right.

-Wine, blood, food stains and the ones based on grease are the hardest to get out, and even your average home steam cleaning device will not win the battle against them without reliable allies.
+Wine, food stains and the ones based on grease are the hardest to get out, and even your average home steam cleaning device will not win the battle against them without reliable allies.

 Depending on what material your carpet is made out, you’ll need to choose the correct stain removal solution.
 Carpets can be made from a variety of materials from wool to synthetic fibers, and not all of these materials should be treated the same.